-Please understand that this is a required course for the BCIS program in order to prepare you for your degree.
+Please understand that this is a required course for the Criminal Justice program in order to prepare you for a career in the criminal justice system or to transfer to a 4 year university.
 Quality work and active participation is expected and not to be negotiated.
 As a general policy, grades will be taken in class.
 Any written assignments or tests will be graded outside of class.
 You can expect feedback on assignments within a week's time.